Avian influenza in Victoria

 In a Restricted Area and Control Area, no birds, products or equipment can move into or out of the area without a permit.
 These movement controls apply to all of Golden Plains Shire, the specified areas near Bairnsdale and Kerang.

-A Housing Order was put in place on 7 August, and applies to all properties located within the Golden Plains Shire.
-Under this order, all bird owners must house or keep their birds in an enclosure for a minimum of 30 days.
+Under the Housing O rder, all bird owners must house or keep their birds in an enclosure for a minimum of 30 days.
 This includes commercial free-range birds and practical measures for any birds kept in residential backyards.
-This order will be reviewed and may be extended beyond the 30 days for the purpose of disease control.
+This order is for the purpose of disease control.

 Under the order, you must: